VERIFIED

 - Practice Mindfulness: Dedicate a few minutes each day to simply observing your surroundings.
 Focus on your senses during a routine activity like washing dishes.

 By taking these small steps, you build momentum.
-Each new experience, no matter how minor, builds your capacity for the next.
+Each new experience, no matter how minor, expands your capacity for the next one.
 As a result, you begin to live more fully, more eagerly, and without fear.
-Eleanor Rooseveltâs words are not just an ideal.
-They are a practical roadmap to a life filled with purpose, joy, and profound meaning.
+Eleanor Roosevelt’s words are not just an ideal—they are a practical roadmap to a life filled with purpose, joy, and profound meaning, demonstrating why the purpose of life, after all, is to live it, to taste quote origin remains as relevant today as when she first spoke it.